sksunkai0505/KaiSun0505.github.io/awards.md

 - Issued by the SyracuseCoE (New York State's Center of Excellence in Environmental and Energy Systems), Syracuse University, May 2016
 - **Co-PI**, **$5,000**, awarded for the research project titled, “*Development of Smart PLM Platform for Filtertech, Inc.*”

+**New York State Industrial Collaboration Award**
+- Issued by the Center for Advanced Systems and Engineering at SU, Jan 2016
+- **Co-PI**, **$60,000** awarded for the research project titled, "*Developing a Unified PLM Platform for Smart Manufacturing Systems, an Essential Tool for Cyber-manufacturing for Filtertech Inc.*"

 **Poster Exhibit and Competition Finalist**
 - Issued by 2021 American Association of Clinical Directors (AACD) Preoperative